ShamylZakariya/wgpu_demo/notes.md

 	- alternatively, the `image` crate supports resizing, can use that to upload appropriate mips

 - Milestone Three
+Use multipass rendering to support N lights.
+	- Should be possible with just extra pipelines in a single render pass since RenderPipelineDescriptor supports blend funcs

+- Milestone Four
 Make the scene render to texture and use a simple blitter pipeline to then display that texture

-- Milestone Four
+- Milestone Five
 Make a post process shader proof of concept

-- Milestone Five
+- Milestone Six
 Make a post processing "stack" which can ping pong between two intermediate textures

 ## Presently